A Hilbert 90 Property for S-Class Groups and Applications to the Gross--Kuz'min Conjecture: Cohomological Mackey functors

-\begin{rems} \begin{enumerate} \item In the definition of $\mathbf{cl}^S$ it is not strictly necessary to assume that $S$ contains all ramified primes, but in general the straightforward definition of maps does not result in a cohomological Mackey functor.
-Nevertheless, $\mathbf{cl}^S$ can be a cohomological Mackey functor if $S$ does not contain all ramified primes for trivial reasons, e.g. if $\cl^S(L)\cong \cl^S(K)\cong 0$. \item Then the exponential valuations define a morphism of cohomological Mackey functors
+\begin{rems} \begin{enumerate} \item In the definition of $\mathbf{cl}^S$ it is not strictly necessary to assume that $S$ contains all ramified primes, but, in general the straightforward definition of maps does not result in a cohomological Mackey functor.
+However, $\mathbf{cl}^S$ can be a cohomological Mackey functor if $S$ does not contain all ramified. \item Then the exponential valuations define a morphism of cohomological Mackey functors